cognidox/OfficeToPDF/OfficeToPDF/README.txt

   /word_ref_fonts            - when fonts are not available, a reference to the font is used in
                                the generated PDF rather than a bitmapped version.
-The default is for a bitmap of the text to be used /pdf_clean_meta <type>     - allows for some meta-data to be removed from the generated PDF.
+The default is for a bitmap of the text to be used /word_show_comments        - show comments when /markup is used /word_show_revs_comments   - show revisions and comments when /markup is used /word_show_format_changes  - show format changes when /markup is used /word_show_ink_annot       - show ink annotations when /markup is used /word_show_ins_del         - show all markup when /markup is used /word_show_all_markup      - show all markup content when /markup is used /word_markup_balloon       - show balloon style markup messages rather than inline ones /pdf_clean_meta <type>     - allows for some meta-data to be removed from the generated PDF.
                                <type> can be:
                                  basic - removes author, keywords, creator and subject